-It’s been a strange and stressful year for the Glenroy College Class of 2021.
-Lockdowns, school shutdowns and remote learning have all taken their toll.
-And now, despite all the Covid hiccups and hurdles, we’ve made it through and it’s time to face the final exams.
+It’s been a strange and stressful senior school experience for the Glenroy College Class of 2022.
+The last two years have brought lockdowns, school shutdowns and remote learning as the world dealt with Covid.
+And now, despite all the hiccups and hurdles, we’ve made it through and it’s time to face the final exams.

 You might be feeling stressed as exams approach.
 You might worry about whether you’ve done enough work during the year.
 Or you might be feeling quite confident and ready to go.
 However you’re feeling, know that your Year 12 teachers are here to help and support you to do your best.

 To that end, here are 9 useful strategies to use to help you get through the next few weeks.

 Do this for every subject.
 Use colours, arrows and shapes to make important pieces of information stand out so that it’s easier to remember.
 Go over your notes regularly.
 You can make notes on regular pieces of paper or sticky notes, if that’s your thing.
 Stick the really tricky ones on the bathroom mirror so you see them every time you wash your hands or brush your teeth.

 Look at your exam timetable and make a schedule that shows how many days or weeks there are until each exam.
 This will let you see how much time you have to study for each subject.
 Try and include time for each subject at least twice a week.
 Give yourself some time in the schedule to relax too.
 If you have a part-time job, consider taking time off during the actual exam period.